An amazing opportunity awaits...

 For forty years, The Sherk Family by Thomas A. Sherk has been the go-to resource for Schürch family history.
 At the 2022 reunion auction, two copies sold for more than $200 each.
 Now, through a one-time collaboration with Tom Sherk, the Schürch Family Association of North America is able to offer copies of a limited reprint edition of The Sherk Family.

-The book was reprinted in November 2023 and will be offered at the 2024 reunion at a special price of $159 USD.
+The book was reprinted in November 2023 and can be purchased for $169 USD.
 Don’t miss out on this opportunity to own your personal copy of The Sherk Family.
 This price includes shipping.

 Jack Sherick, 18 North Pine Street, Lancaster, PA 17603.
 Direct inquiries may be sent to Jack at sci5teach322@yahoo.com.